Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 ## Changelog

+- May 23: Replaced Changes Since Milestone 1 with Design Decision Log.
 - May 13: Added TCPS Ethics Certification prerequisite and late penalty notice.
 - May 11: Initial version of milestone description and deliverable requirements.